 The hematology team providers are recognized for their range of clinical, teaching, research, and clinical trial achievements.
 We focus on genetic diseases that start at birth, some of which are quite rare.
 We partner with families to care for their children and work with adult providers to assure continued state of the art management and special expertise for patients of all ages with rare genetic blood diseases.

 - rare bleeding disorders

 - Sickle cell disease, thalassemia and other red blood cell disorders

 - White blood cell disorders

-The Children’s Center for Cancer and Blood Diseases at CHLA is home to more major, multicenter clinical trials and research consortia than any other pediatric cancer program in the country.
+The Cancer and Blood Disease Institute at CHLA is home to more major, multicenter clinical trials and research consortia than any other pediatric cancer program in the country.
 We offer the largest portfolio of pediatric, adolescent, and young adult clinical trials in the western United States, including several cutting-edge Phase 1, Phase 2 and Phase 3 clinical trials.